5l1v3r1/EmotetSamples/README.md

 # EmotetSamples
-malware samples of the famous Emotet
+malware samples from the famous Emotet group